Search String

 Electronic Arts released Imagitec Design's Ferrari Formula One for Amiga in March of 1988.
 Ferrari Formula One was programmed by Rick Koenig, drawn by Mike Kosaka and Connie Goldman, and composed by Dave Warhol.

 Ferrari Formula One is notable for its realistic controls, fast track-rendering and immaculate presentation.
-Relative to its release date Ferrari Formula One is one of the best racing sims ever.
+Relative to its release date Ferrari Formula One is one of the most ambitious racing games in history.

 Ferrari Formula One is mouse-controlled.
 The right mouse button accelerates and the left mouse button brakes.
 Holding down both mouse buttons activates the clutch and revs the engine.
 The two Alt-keys are for upshift and downshift whereas the number keys control turboboost.

 Ferrari Formula One features garage, wind tunnel, dyno room and pits.
-In the garage the tires, gearbox, wings, suspension and 11,000 rpm V6 Turbo engine can be calibrated or repaired.
+In the garage the tyres, gearbox, wings, suspension and 11,000 rpm V6 Turbo engine can be calibrated or repaired.

 The 16 tracks of the 1986 F1 season are rendered in 3D, but the cars and horizons are 2D.
 Ferrari Formula One employs depth cueing to increase its framerate.